Bhutan Tour with Four Days Druk Path Trekking- 7 Days

 • Tented accommodation during the trekking days

-• All staff wages, meals, accommodation, equipment, insurance, and medical needs are fully covered.
+• All staff wages, meals, accommodation, equipment, insurance, and medical.

 Price Excludes

-• Travel and Medical/Evacuation Insurance
+• Travel Insurance of any kind

 Useful Info